Overview

 Design Tensions

-As I began exploring early prototypes, several design tensions became apparent.
-These tensions emerged both from practical concerns within my own family’s experience and from questions raised in earlier research on mediated presence.
-Together, they helped define the space of possible solutions and guided many of the design decisions that followed.
+As I began exploring early prototypes, several design tensions became apparent — some from practical concerns within my own family’s experience, others from limitations I saw in existing systems.
+These tensions guided the design decisions that followed.

 Foreground Interaction vs Background Presence

 Many existing systems for shared music required a computer or phone to be actively dedicated to the experience.
-Applications like Michael Stewart’s CoListen or earlier systems such as MissU often depended on someone intentionally opening an application and keeping it running.
+Applications like Michael Stewart’s CoListen or other shared-listening systems often depended on someone intentionally opening an application and keeping it running.
 While this approach works well for focused interaction, it introduces a practical burden in everyday family life.

 Parents are often juggling multiple responsibilities, and expecting them to dedicate a device solely to shared music can make the interaction fragile.
 I also realized that I personally would not want to give up my laptop or phone just to maintain a musical connection with another home.